 - Mental Health Nursing

 Once you have completed the course study and practicum, you must pass the NCLEX exam for licensure to work as a professional RN in New York.
-Although the accelerated BSN program prepares you for this test, colleges and universities also tend to offer special classes for those who would like to enhance their chances of passing.
+Although the majority of accelerated BSN programs in NY prepare you for this test, colleges and universities also offer special classes for those who would like to enhance their chances of passing.

 Job Outlook, Career Paths and Salary

 The job outlook for RNs is positive, and as a second degree nurse, you bring "a wealth of knowledge, experience and energy to the nursing workforce" (American Association of Colleges of Nursing, 2013).
 According to the Bureau of Labor Statistics (BLS, 2012), the need for nurses will grow by 26 percent through 2020.
 An aging baby-boomer population that is living longer, focus on preventative care and advances in medical technology are the factors that are increasing the demand for nurses.
 On average, RNs earned $64,000 in 2010 according to the BLS, (2012).

 Experience, additional certifications and a master's degree in nursing can further increase a nurse's annual salary.
 Openings for RN positions are projected to be numerous in hospitals, home healthcare, private nursing homes and doctors' offices.
 Aspiring nurses can also secure positions as travel nurses and in governmental and school organizations.
 An accelerated BSN program is an effective way to transition into a secure profession, and builds upon the education you already have.